ROBERT SIEGEL, HOST:

 CONSALVO: It's going to get worse before it gets better.
 And just even seeing the hearse that just passed us, it's - it's just heartbreaking.

 GONYEA: Friedman says it will get better, but he says, it will take many months if not years.
 Don Gonyea, NPR News, Newtown.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.